lankecheng/polyge/ios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 The MIT License (MIT)

-Copyright (c) 2014 John Rommel Estropia
+Copyright © 2014 John Rommel Estropia

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal